ReddotCleaner/DockerIcon/README.md

-This is a 仓库 for docker icon.
+This is a repository for docker icon.
 Personnal use only.